shaloo/docs.arcana/docs/faq/faq-auth.md

       If you need to completely disable the {{config.extra.arcana.wallet_name}} feature in the app, you can request a private build of the {{config.extra.arcana.wallet_name}} by [contacting us]({{page.meta.arcana.root_rel_path}}/support.md) with the use case details."

-??? an-faq "Will the Arcana Network's distrbuted key generation algorithm be affected if a node with a key share becomes temporarily inaccessible?"
+??? an-faq "Will the Arcana Network's distributed key generation algorithm be affected if a node with a key share becomes temporarily inaccessible?"

       No, Arcana's [ADKG]({{page.meta.arcana.root_rel_path}}/concepts/dkg/index.md) algorithm can still generate the key using the key shares from the other nodes that are accessible.
 The algorithm is designed to tolerate a certain number of nodes being inaccessible, depending on the total number of participating nodes.
 For more details, see [Arcana's Technical Whitepaper](https://www.notion.so/Arcana-Technical-Docs-a1d7fd0d2970452586c693e4fee14d08).